 The Olympus OM-D E-M10 Mark II is a mirrorless interchangeable lens camera that was revealed to the public in August 2015 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-M10 II has a Camera Elo of 2184.
+Is the Olympus E-M10 II a good camera?
+The E-M10 II has a Camera Elo of 2192.
 This rating puts the E-M10 II among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-M10 II falls among the top 30 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-M10 II ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Olympus E-M10 II|

 |320 shots per battery charge|